Château Cap de Mourlin 2015 - Saint Émilion Grand Cru

 Hachette

-"Merlot (65%) blends with the two Cabernets in this 2015 vintage, which emphasizes finesse and elegance over power.
-Our tasters are charmed by its alluring bouquet, which combines fresh red fruit—with raspberry at the forefront—and a full range of woody notes: vanilla, cinnamon, brioche, and licorice.
-On the palate, this wine charms with its suppleness and roundness, framed by fine, fresh, woody tannins with a licorice flavor.”
-(Le Guide Hachette des Vins 2019) Delivered in a wooden case for orders of 6 bottles of this wine.
-(Excludes pickup point delivery method)
+“Merlot (65%) blends with the two Cabernets in this 2015 vintage, which emphasizes finesse and elegance over power.
+Our tasters are captivated by its charming bouquet, blending fresh red fruit—with raspberry at the forefront—and a full range of woody notes: vanilla, cinnamon, brioche, and licorice.
+On the palate, this wine captivates with its suppleness and roundness, framed by fine, fresh, woody tannins with a licorice flavor.”
+(Le Guide Hachette des Vins 2019) Delivered in a wooden crate for orders of 6 bottles of this wine.
+(Excludes pickup point delivery)

 Buy your Cap de Mourlin wines at the best price in a private sale!